Paul Rosini

 In the summer of 1919, Theo Bamberg left for South America with the illusionist Carl Rosini.
 Theo confirms this in a letter he wrote from Vienna in 1925.
 “In 1919, I was once again inspired to do a Chinese act.
 I left New York in June 1919, sailing for South America, where my success was instantaneous.”

-After leaving Zancig's employment, Paul Vucic became an assistant to Carl Rosini.
-Paul had always wanted to be a magician rather than a mind-reader, so apprenticing to a real magician was an appropriate next step.
+After leaving Zancig’s employment, Paul Vucic became an assistant to Carl Rosini.
+Paul had always wanted to be a magician than a mind-reader, apprenticing to a real magician was an appropriate next step.

 After assisting in Carl’s act for a while, Paul adopted the name Rosini himself.
 Perhaps it was merely a matter of the student honoring the master.
 None the less, Carl was neither flattered nor forgiving of his Apprentice taking his surname.
 The question of who was most deserving of the name Rosini caused a rift between the two that lasted the rest of their lives.